arreyves/markdown-portfolio/README.md

 # Hello ![hello2.png](https://github.com/arreyves/markdown-portfolio/blob/main/images/hello2.png), I'm Ivo Arrey

-Who is **Ivo Arrey** ?

-Ivo is a co-founder of [AbbaTek Group Inc.](https://abbatekgroup.com/), we are driven by Community Science initiatives whose manin goal is to create that perfect harmony between science and communities.
+I'm a Geoscientist and data enthusiast, and love helping researchers analyse their datasets and building data products.
+I'm also a co-founder of [AbbaTek Group Inc.](https://abbatekgroup.com/), we are driven by Community Science initiatives whose manin goal is to create that perfect harmony between science and communities.